jeredw/eniac-chess/README.md

 | `fen2deck.py`            | Converts [FEN notation](https://www.chess-poster.com/english/fen/fen_epd_viewer.htm) board setups into `.deck` files for the simulator |
 | `vis/`                   | HTML/JS visualizations of the ENIAC state, for the VM registers, chess, life, and connect 4 |
 | `model/`                 | High level models for the chess engine, written in Python to test tiny chess algorithms |

-## Documentation
- - [Programming an ENIAC virtual machine](easm.md) - how we built chessvm on top of ENIAC's ill-suited hardware.
- - [ChessVM Reference](isa.md) - chessvm instruction set, architecture, and microcode reference
- - [Putting the Chess in ENIAC Chess](chess.md) - How our tiny chess program runs on our tiny VM

 ## Playing Chess